ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 **Dockerfile**

-A dockerfile contains all commands needed to create a docker image that can be run in a container.
+A docker-file contains all commands needed to create a docker image that can be run in a container.
 For the function evaluator, this file looks as
 follows: